skillrepos/codeium-basics/labs.md

 code phone.js
 ```

-2. Prompt Copilot to create a function with a regular expression to validate a US phone number.
+2. Prompt Codeium to create a function with a regular expression to validate a US phone number.
 You can use the **CMD+I** interface.
 ```
 create a function to validate any global phone number using a regular expression
 ```